There is no operation that has ever been invented that does not have the potential to make a patient worse.

 Some pain may still be present even after successful foot or ankle surgery.
 It is important to appreciate that there are MANY different potential sources of pain in the foot and ankle.
 Operations on the foot and ankle are usually designed to address pathology (and the resulting pain) from specific areas of the foot.
 A successful surgery on one area of the foot may have no effect on pain originating elsewhere in the foot or ankle.

 For example, an ankle fusion or ankle replacement may eradicate most or all of the pain symptoms stemming from an arthritic ankle joint.
 However, these procedures will have no appreciable effect on symptoms that are originating from ligaments and tendons outside of the ankle joint, or arthritis that involves any of the surrounding joints.
 In fact, arthritis in the surrounding joints, such as the subtalar and talonavicular joint, may actually be worsened following an ankle fusion.

-Serious deep infection does not happen commonly.
+Serious deep infection following foot surgery does not happen commonly.
 About 1/100 or less patients experience this complication following a surgical procedure.
 Re-hospitalization and intravenous treatment may be required to treat a serious post-operative infection.
 People with diabetes, smokers, and those who have had a previous infection in the area, are at a higher risk for developing an infection.

 Numbness over the incision is a common occurrence following surgery.
 However, it is a more serious problem if a nerve that affects muscle or sensory control is injured.
 This can occur when a nerve is placed under traction, or when it is directly injured.
 The risk of nerve injuries varies widely, depending on the particular operation.
 Therefore it is important for any patient contemplating foot surgery to discuss the potential risk of a nerve injury.